 How can I help to make this appeal a success?

-Pray for God's blessings on our congregation and our TTF Plan.
+Pray for God's blessings on our congregation.